suncoast-devs/handbook/lessons/cs-control-flow/lecture/presentation/index.md

 <!-- prettier-ignore-start -->

+# [fit] Control Flow

+---

 # Control Flow

-Sequential lines of code are evaluated in a row To make decisions and take different paths we need `control flow`
+Sequential lines of code are evaluated in a row.

+To make decisions and take different paths we need `control flow`

 ---